deepset-ai/haystack/docs/_src/api/api/ranker.md

 Use loaded ranker model to re-rank the supplied list of Document.

-Returns list of Document sorted by (desc.)
-TextPairClassification similarity with the query.
+Returns list of Document sorted by (desc.) similarity with the query.

 **Arguments**: